NYPL-Simplified/Simplified-Android-Core/README.md

 file in the root of the project defines default values that are overridden as necessary by each module.

+#### Test suite

+We aggregate all unit tests in the [simplified-tests](simplified-tests) module.
+Tests should be written using the JUnit 5 library, although at the time of writing we have [one test](simplified-tests/src/test/java/org/nypl/simplified/tests/webview/CookiesContract.kt) that still requires JUnit 4 due to the use of [Roboelectric](http://robolectric.org/).

 #### Modules

 The project is heavily modularized in order to keep the separate application components as loosely